avig00/capstone/README.md

 ## Repository Structure
 1. All source data files are stored in the `data` folder in `.csv` format.
 2. All the code needed to produce the results is included in the comprehensive notebook titled `CapstoneScript.ipynb`.
+3. The blog post is presented in the `PDF` file titled `CapstoneBlogPost`.
-3. The final presentation slides are presented in the `PDF` file titled `CapstonePresentation`.
+4. The final presentation slides are presented in the `PDF` file titled `CapstonePresentation`.
-4. The final report is presented in the `PDF` file titled `CapstoneReport`.
+5. The final report is presented in the `PDF` file titled `CapstoneReport`.

 ## Environment Requirements
 The following packages must be installed to reproduce this project in a Jupyter Notebook environment: